sKoading/sKoading/README.md

 - 🌱 I’m currently learning Javascript and SVG animations & professional React
 - 👯 I’m looking to collaborate on I don't know yet
 - 📫 How to reach me: Currently available for hire, I live in Switzerland
-- ⚡ Fun fact: I love the coding architecture of everything, tables and people included
+- ⚡ Fun fact: I love the coding architecture of everything, chairs and people included